jiriknesl/subscribe-to-mchain/README.md

 - `GET /markov-chains/` - List all Markov chains
 - `POST /markov-chains/` - Create a new chain
-- `GET /default-chain` - Get the default chain ID
+- `GET /default-chains` - Get all default chain IDs
+- `POST /simulations/` - Run a simulation with a specified chain ID
-- `POST /simulate/` - Run a simulation
+- `POST /simulations/default/{chain_key}` - Run a simulation with a default chain
+- `POST /simulations/run-all-defaults` - Run simulations for all default chains
 - `GET /agents/` - List all registered agents

 ### Agent Endpoints